Institutional investors seeking alternatives to bonds may find amortising leases a compelling option, writes Mark Wells.

-Over the past decade, defined pension schemes wanting to de-risk their portfolios have increasingly looked for strategies that can deliver reliable contractual income.
-Finding suitable assets, however, has become more challenging as traditional income sources - gilts and investment-grade credit - have seen yields driven down by ultra-low interest rates and general risk aversion among investors.
+Over the past decade, institutional investors wanting to de-risk portfolios have increasingly looked for strategies to deliver reliable contractual income.
+Finding suitable assets, however, is challenging as traditional income sources – gilts and investment-grade credit – suffer from inflation, rising interest rates, uncertainty and general risk aversion among investors.

-In response, investors are turning to gilt substitutes; assets that provide secure and long-term contractual cashflows and an attractive pick-up over gilts.
-While private debt and long-income real estate have for some time fulfilled this need, a less familiar asset class – amortising lease real estate - has yet to be fully exploited.
+In response, investors have turned to gilt substitutes; assets that provide secure and long-term contractual cashflows and an attractive pick-up over gilts.
+While private debt and long-income real estate have for some time fulfilled this need, a less familiar asset class – amortising lease real estate – has yet to be fully exploited.

 Amortising leases: An explainer

 While traditional real estate investment involves taking and managing market risk, long-lease real estate is focused on cashflow certainty.
 Its main value is in long-term, index-linked leases to high-quality tenants, with the market risk essentially deferred.

 An amortising lease goes one step further, with a structure that removes the real estate market risk entirely to provide a pure fixed-income cashflow profile.
 At the end of the lease, the asset reverts to the tenant or a related party on the condition they have paid all their rent.